maromcik/edumdns/edumdns/edumdns_server/README.md

 - **`server.connection.buffer_capacity`** (optional, default: `1000`)
   - Connection buffer capacity
+  - Typically, no adjustments should be needed.
+  - Consider lowering the value only if memory requirements are strict

 ### Packet Transmission Configuration (`[server.transmit]`)

 - **`server.transmit.max_transmit_subnet_size`** (optional, default: `512`)
-  - Maximum subnet size for packet transmission operations
+  - Maximum subnet size for a single packet transmission request
   - Limits the number of devices that can receive transmitted packets in a single operation

 - **`server.transmit.transmit_repeat_delay_multiplicator`** (optional, default: `5`)
   - Delay multiplicator for packet repetition
-  - The actual delay is calculated as `transmit_repeat_delay_multiplicator * device_interval`
+  - The actual delay is calculated as `transmit_repeat_delay_multiplicator * device_interval_from_db`

 ### eBPF Proxy Configuration (`[server.ebpf]`)